 This chapter includes the following articles.

 While the Republic of Indonesia is just over seven decades old in its current form, the South-east Asian nation of more than 17,000 islands has a much longer history.
 The name Indonesia was first used in 1850 by British anthropologist James Richardson Logan in reference to the extensive group of islands that was known at the time as the Indian or Malay Archipelago.
 Archaeological analysis indicates that the ancestors of modern humans lived on the archipelago as far back as 1.9m years ago, while evidence of modern humans goes back 40,000 years.
 By 2000 BCE the islands were inhabited by a diverse group known as the Austronesians.
 These people exhibited impressive maritime skills and took full advantage of the archipelago’s location, engaging in extensive inter-island trading.
-This chapter contains an interview with President Joko Widodo, and a viewpoint from Narendra Modi, Prime Minister of India.
+This chapter contains a viewpoint from President Joko Widodo, better known as President Jokowi.